Mesh Augmentation of LoRaWAN-based IoT Networks: Route Establishment

 Every LG periodically originates an REM.
 The REM uses the packet structure described in section~\ref{sec:LIMA-addressing-header-encapsulation}, with the header type field set to 2 to indicate that this is an REM.
 The field settings are as described in section~\ref{sec:LIMA-addressing-header-encapsulation}, with the protocol-specific option field containing the following:

-\begin{itemize} \item \textit{Transmission Profile (SF, power, bandwidth) code}.
+{ \begin{itemize} \item \textit{Transmission Profile (SF, power, bandwidth) code}.
 The profile used to send the REM.
 LIMA will use a shared menu of possible SF, bandwidth, power combinations, each associated with a code.
 This field contains that code.
 A receiver can use the code to map back into the (SF, power, bandwidth) using the table. \item \textit{Cost from source}.
 Indicates the cost of reaching the source LG.
 Initialized at the LG to be zero.
-Each LR replaces this field by its own cost to the LG.
+Each LR replaces this field by its own cost to the LG, computed as described below.
 If there are multiple LGs, this contains the least such cost. \item \textit{(Optionally) Direct Receivables list}.
 A list of EDs from which the LG has directly received a message consistently.
-This supports LIMA to identify messages that it does not have to relay.
-More details are given in section~\ref{sec:dnof-list-management} \end{itemize}
+This enables LIMA to identify messages that it does not have to relay.
+More details are given in section~\ref{sec:dnof-list-management} \end{itemize} }

 We note that each new REM has a sequence number unique to the generating source modulo wraparounds.
-The REM should preferably be sent on the downlink frequency channel that allows the highest duty cycle (e.g. in Europe this would be 869.525 MHz) and preferably on SF7.
+The REM should preferably be sent on the downlink frequency channel that allows the highest duty cycle~\cite{loraallianceRP002104LoRaWAN} and preferably on SF7.
 The REM is broadcast using LoRa.

 An LR that receives a REM sourced at S from another LR/LG (say R) executes the following procedure.
 First, if the sequence number of the REM is less than or equal to the sequence number tag of the routing entry for S as the destination, it discards the REM since the current entry is at least as fresh.
 Otherwise, it creates/updates the entry for destination S to have R as the next-hop node.
 It updates the cost to S with the cost received in the REM plus its own cost to R. LIMA allows any cost function to be used.
 For our LIMA simulations, we have used the negative of the RSSI.
 Finally, it tags this entry with the sequence number contained in the REM and retransmits the REM after modifying its \textit{sender-LN-id} and \textit{cost-from-source} fields appropriately.
 Specifically, it sets the \textit{sender-LN-id} to its own id, and increments the received \textit{cost-from-source} by the cost (-RSSI) from itself to the sender of the message.
 We note that wide fluctuations in environmental noise may affect the RSSI and make it non-monotonic; refinement and/or use of other cost functions such as the SNR is a subject for future research.